ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/basic_concepts.md

 Controller methods always return a <code>Result</code>.
 <code>Results</code> (with "s" at the end) is just
 a little helper that lets you create results easily.
-In the case of the application controller the result is a html response.
+In the case of the application controller the result is an HTML response.

 Now we got one side of the equation - from Ninja to the routes to our controller.
-But how does Ninja generate the html ouput?
+But how does Ninja generate the HTML ouput?